 Forty-two Governors delivered their 2017 State of the State addresses, and workforce development and CTE emerged as a strong priority–the second most popular education topic mentioned in Governors' State of the State addresses, after school financing.
 In addition, while the need for CTE programming aligned to labor market demands is high, many States and local school districts are reporting significant shortages of CTE teachers.
 Data reported to the Department of Education in 2016, for example, show that 32 States are experiencing shortages of CTE teachers.

 In October 2017, the Department awarded five High School CTE Teacher Pathway Initiative (CTE-TPI) grants totaling $4,046,951.
 The initiative was intended to improve CTE programs assisted under the Perkins Act by increasing the supply of high school CTE teachers for CTE programs that align to in-demand industry sectors or occupations in States and communities where shortages of such teachers exist.
-CTE-TPI projects are in their 4th year of implementation, under no-cost time extensions.
-To learn more about each grant’s project goals and activities regarding CTE teacher recruitment and retention, click on the links below.
+One CTE-TPI project was completed September 2021, and the other four projects completed September 2022.
+Click on the links below to learn more about each project.

 *The Department of Education strives to make all content accessible to everyone.
 While this document pdf does not currently meet the standards of Section 508 of the Rehabilitation Act of 1973, as amended, the Office of Career, Technical, and Adult Education (OCTAE) is working to create an accessible version.
 If you need access to this content before the accessible version is available, please contact the Information Technology Accessibility Program Help Desk at ITAPSupport@ed.gov to help facilitate.